kingrc15/multimodal-clinical-pretraining/README.md

 ### MIMIC-III

 The dataset used for this paper is MIMIC-III.
 The data can be downloaded here [https://physionet.org/content/mimiciii/1.4/](https://physionet.org/content/mimiciii/1.4/). **NOTE**: To gain access to this dataset, you will need to complete the required training.
+The paper can be found at the following link: [https://proceedings.mlr.press/v225/king23a.html](https://proceedings.mlr.press/v225/king23a.html)

 ### MIMIC-III Benchmark